-This study has determined that that the addition of up to 8 GW of wind generation to the New York power system will have no adverse reliability impact.
+This study has determined that the addition of up to 8 GW of wind generation to the New York power system will have no adverse reliability impact.
 The 8 GW of wind would supply in excess of 10% of the system's energy requirement.
 On a nameplate basis, 8 GW of wind exceeds 20% of the expected 2018 peak load.
 This finding is predicated on the analysis presented in this report and the following NYISO actions and expectations:

-- The NYISO has established a centralized wind forecasting system for scheduling of wind resources and requires wind plants to provide meteorological data to the NYISO for use in forecasting their output.
-This item was approved by the Federal Energy Regulatory Commission (FERC) and implemented by the NYISO in 2008. - The NYISO is the first grid operator to fully integrate wind resources with economic dispatch of electricity through implementation of its wind energy management initiative.
+The NYISO has established a centralized wind forecasting system for scheduling of wind resources and requires wind plants to provide meteorological data to the NYISO for use in forecasting their output.
+This item was approved by the Federal Energy Regulatory Commission (FERC) and implemented by the NYISO in 2008.

+The NYISO is the first grid operator to fully integrate wind resources with economic dispatch of electricity through implementation of its wind energy management initiative.
 If needed to maintain system security, the NYISO system operators can dispatch wind plants down to a lower output.
-This item was approved by the Federal Energy Regulatory Commission (FERC) and implemented by the NYISO in 2009. - The NYISO's wind plant interconnection process requires wind plants: 1) To participate fully in the NYISO's supervisory control and data acquisition processes; 2) To meet a low voltage ride through standard; and 3) conduct voltage testing to evaluate whether the interconnection of wind plants will have an adverse impact on the system voltage profile at the point of interconnection.
-In addition, the NYISO will continue to integrate best practice requirements into its interconnection processes. - The NYISO's development of new market rules assist in expanding the use of new energy storage systems that complement wind generation.
-This item was approved by the Federal Energy Regulatory Commission (FERC) and implemented by the NYISO in 2009. - The NYISO's installed resource base will have sufficient resources to provide the back-up needed to support wind plant operations because the overall availability of wind resources is much less than other resources and their variability (changing output as wind speed changes) increases the magnitude of the ramps.
+This item was approved by the Federal Energy Regulatory Commission (FERC) and implemented by the NYISO in 2009.

+The NYISO's wind plant interconnection process requires wind plants: 1) To participate fully in the NYISO's supervisory control and data acquisition processes; 2) To meet a low voltage ride through standard; and 3) conduct voltage testing to evaluate whether the interconnection of wind plants will have an adverse impact on the system voltage profile at the point of interconnection.
+In addition, the NYISO will continue to integrate best practice requirements into its interconnection processes.

+The NYISO's development of new market rules assists in expanding the use of new energy storage systems that complement wind generation.
+This item was approved by the Federal Energy Regulatory Commission (FERC) and implemented by the NYISO in 2009.

+The NYISO's installed resource base will have sufficient resources to support wind plant operations.
+As described in this report, the overall availability of wind resources is much less than other resources and their variability (changing output as wind speed changes) increases the magnitude of the ramps.
+For a system that meets its resource adequacy criteria (e.g., the 1 day in ten years), the additions of 1 MW of resources generally means that 1 MW of existing resources could be removed and still meet the resource adequacy criteria.
+However, the addition of 1 MW of wind would allow approximately 0.2 MW to 0.3 MW of existing resources to be removed in order to still meet the resource adequacy criteria.
+The balance of the conventional generation must remain in service to be available for those times when the wind plants are unavailable because of wind conditions and to support larger magnitude ramp events.